-- Master of Science in GIS & GeoInformatics (Non-Thesis) - Graduate Certificate of GIS & GeoInformatics: Geospatial Information Technology - Graduate Certificate of GIS & GeoInformatics: GIS for Geohazards Evaluation - Graduate Certificate of GIS & GeoInformatics: GIS for Environmental Studies - Graduate Certificate of GIS & GeoInformatics: GIS for Natural Resources Assessment

-The interdisciplinary online program in Geographic Information System (GIS) and GeoInformatics focus on the applications of GIS technology, hands-on geospatial training, multi-criteria decision making, advanced application and quantitative analysis aspects of GIS and Remote Sensing (RS), and are directly aligned with Colorado School of Mines' focuses and strengths on Earth, Energy and Environment.
+- Master of Science in GIS & GeoInformatics (Non-Thesis) - Graduate Certificate of GIS & GeoInformatics: Geospatial Information Technology - Graduate Certificate of GIS & GeoInformatics: GIS for Geohazards Evaluation - Graduate Certificate of GIS & GeoInformatics: GIS for Environmental Studies - Graduate Certificate of GIS & GeoInformatics: GIS for Natural Resources Assessment of GIS and Remote Sensing (RS), and is directly aligned with Colorado School of Mines' emphasis on, and strength in, Earth, Energy and Environment.
 Our programs will enhance students' quantitative geospatial data analysis skills, help the students get ahead of the technology curve, and enable professionals to advance their careers.

+The interdisciplinary online program in Geographic Information System (GIS) and GeoInformatics (GIS & GeoInformatics) focuses on the applications of GIS technology, hands-on geospatial training, multi-criteria decision making, advanced application and quantitative analysis aspects